dodslaser/cellophane/README.md

 A module may also define pre/post-hooks.
 These are functions that will be executed before or after the whle pipeline completes.
 A hook function must take `config`, `samples`, amd `logger` as arguments.
 Hooks are executed sequentially and can be given a numeric priority to ensure correct execution order.
 By default the priority will be `inf`.
 Setting a lower `priority` means the hook will be executed earlier.

 The main use-case for pre-hooks is to modify `samples` before it is passed to the runners.
 This can be used to eg. download `.fastq.gz` files from a backup location, decompress `.fasterq` files, add related samples, remove samples with missing files, and so on.
 If a pre-hook returns a `cellophane.data.Samples` (or a subclass) object it will replace the current `samples`.

 The use-case for post-hooks is mayble less obvious, ut they can be used to eg. clean up temporary files, or send an email when a pipeline completes/fails.
+If your runner returns a `cellophane.data.Samples` (or a subclass) object this will be used by post-hooks, otherwise the original samples will be used.
+The samples supplied to a post-hook differs from pre-hooks/runners:

+1. Samples are combined from all runners.
+If yout workflow has multiple runners you will get multiple instances of the same sample.
+3. Samples will contain `complete` (bool) and `runner` (str) attributes to designate what runner produced them and if it completed

 Note that hooks are not module specific, but rather ALL pre-hooks will be executed before ALL runners and ALL post-hooks will be executed afterwards.
 Module specific functionality should be handeled inside the runner function.